 Previous Funded Projects

 Principal Investigator: C. Daniel Mullins, PhD (University of Maryland School of Pharmacy)

 In a PCORI-funded report titled "Patient Engagement in Research: A Systematic Review", the authors concluded that "research dedicated to identifying the best methods to achieve engagement is lacking and clearly needed."
 A subsequent study reiterated that fact, stating that "the most effective approaches to engagement have not been well defined."
-Principal investigator, C. Daniel Mullins, PhD, professor and chair of the Department of Pharmaceutical Health Services Research (PHSR) and director of the PATIENTS Program at the School of Pharmacy, along with the PATIENTS team and the project's stakeholder advisory board, is conducting a research project funded by PCORI to examine different ways of engaging patients at each of the 10 steps of the research process.
+Principal investigator, C. Daniel Mullins, PhD, professor and chair of the Department of Pharmaceutical Health Services Research (PHSR) and director of the PATIENTS Program at the School of Pharmacy, along with the PATIENTS team and the project's stakeholder advisory board, conducted a research project funded by PCORI to examine different ways of engaging patients at each of the 10 steps of the research process.

 The project, which began in September 2015 and was completed 2018, aimed to identify evidence-based engagement strategies, emerging methods, and develop methodological guidance for selecting the most appropriate, meaningful, and impactful engagement method for each step of PCOR and the relevant resources required.
-The project puts considerable effort into advancing patient and stakeholder engagement methods that aim to expand rather than duplicate prior work.
+The project put considerable effort into advancing patient and stakeholder engagement methods that aim to expand rather than duplicate prior work.